CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 where $\mu=\langle \frac{1}{2} m v_\perp^2\rangle/B(\mathbf{x}_c)$ is the local average moment associated to the cyclotron motion.
 Instead, $\mathbf{v}'$ is described by the cyclotron motion around the guiding center.

-Using a further decomposition of $\mathbf{v}_c$ in components parallel and perpendicular to  the magnetic field and imposing stationary behaviour we can find all the drifts to which the guiding center is subject in this case of non-uniform magnetic field.
+Using a further decomposition of $\mathbf{v}_c$ in components parallel and perpendicular to  the magnetic field and imposing stationary behaviour we can find all the drifts to which the guiding center is subject.
 Here is the list of drifts and their meaning:

 * **ExB drift** due to the electric field perpendicular to the magnetic field.
-The particle orbit has a larger radius of curvature on that part of its orbit in which the electric field accelerate the charge, i.e. increase its velocity.
+The particle orbit has a larger radius of curvature on that part of its orbit in which the electric field accelerates the charge, i.e. increases its velocity.
 This drift is perpendicular to both the magnetic field and the electric field.

   $$\mathbf{v} _{\perp c} =\mathbf{v}_E= \dfrac{\mathbf{E} \times \mathbf{B}} {B^2}$$